Bob Marley: Family

-Bob Marley married Alpharita Constantia "Rita" Anderson in Kingston, Jamaica, on 10 February 1966.
-Marley had many children: 3 born to his wife Rita & adopted Rita's two children from other relationships as his own and they have the Marley name.
-Plus several others with different women.
+Marley married Alfarita Constantia "Rita" Anderson in Kingston, Jamaica, on 10 February 1966.
+He had many children: three were born to his wife Rita, and two additional children were adopted from Rita's previous relationships as his own, and they have the Marley name.
 The official Bob Marley website acknowledges 11 children.

-Those listed on the official site are:
+Those listed on the official site are as follows: